Woman Claims Armie Hammer Violently Raped Her for Four Hours: ‘I Thought That He Was Going to Kill Me’

 Effie concluded her statement by saying that by speaking out she hopes that Hammer “will be held accountable.”
 “I feel immense guilt for not speaking out sooner, because I feel that I might have been able to save others from becoming victims,” she said.
 “By speaking out today.
 I hope to prevent others from falling victim to him in the future.
 I want other survivors of sexual assault around the world to feel empowered and know that they are heard, believed, understood, and loved.”

-In a statement, Hammer’s lawyer refuted Effie’s allegations, describing them as “outrageous” and “attention seeking.”
+In a statement, Hammer’s attorney Andrew Brettler refuted Effie’s allegations, describing them as “outrageous” and “attention seeking.”
+He included sexually explicit texts allegedly sent by Effie, which he claims “undermine” her accusations.

 — With reporting by Laura Bradley